 TBA dollar roll transactions represent a form of off-balance sheet financing accounted for as derivative instruments and we may use them as a means of leveraging (or deleveraging) our investment portfolio through the use of long (or short) TBA contracts.
-(See Notes 3 and 6 in the accompanying consolidated financial statements in this Quarterly Report on Form 10-Q).
-Inclusive of our net TBA position, as of March 31, 2015, our total "at risk" leverage was 6.4 times our stockholders' equity.
+(See Notes 3 and 6 to our Consolidated Financial Statements in this Quarterly Report on Form 10-Q).

 Under certain market conditions, it may be uneconomical for us to roll our TBA contracts into future months and we may need to take or make physical delivery of the underlying securities.
 If we were required to take physical delivery to settle a long TBA contract, we would have to fund our total purchase commitment with cash or other financing sources and our liquidity position could be negatively impacted.
-As of March 31, 2015, we had a net long TBA position with a market value and a total contract price of $4.9 billion and $4.8 billion, respectively, and a total net carrying value of $79 million recognized in derivative assets/(liabilities), at fair value on our consolidated balance sheets in this Quarterly Report on Form 10-Q.
+As of June 30, 2016, we had a net long TBA position with a total market value and a total cost basis of $7.1 billion and $7.0 billion, respectively, and a net carrying value of $97 million recognized in derivative assets/(liabilities), at fair value, on our Consolidated Balance Sheets in this Quarterly Report on Form 10-Q.

 Settlement of our TBA obligations by taking delivery of the underlying securities as well as satisfying margin requirements could negatively impact our liquidity position.
 However, since we do not use TBA dollar roll transactions as our primary source of financing, we believe that we will have adequate sources of liquidity to meet such obligations.